DETECT research study

 What is DETECT?

-How many people are you recruiting for DETECT?
+How many people were enrolled in DETECT?

-Where is this study taking place?
+Where did this study take place?

-- Geisinger Bloomsburg Hospital, Professional Building (Bloomsburg, PA)
+- Geisinger Bloomsburg Hospital, Professional Building

 - Geisinger Medical Center (Danville, PA)

 - Geisinger Precision Health Clinic (Forty-Fort, PA)